Strobesstrobes

 How does the box model affect cost and timeline?

-Box model directly drives effort.
+The box model directly drives effort.
 Black box costs more time for the same depth because the tester burns days on reconnaissance before any real exploitation.
 White box is the most efficient per finding since nothing is hidden, but it requires you to package up code and access first.
-Gray box lands in the middle on both axes.
+Gray box lands in the middle on both axes and is why it dominates application engagements.

-One pattern worth knowing: point-in-time tests of any box type only cover the moment they ran.
+One pattern worth knowing: a point-in-time test of any box type only covers the moment it ran.
 As your code and infrastructure change, gaps reopen.
-That's why teams increasingly add agentic pentesting for continuous coverage between scheduled engagements, so a risky change doesn't sit undetected until next year's test.
+That is why teams increasingly add agentic pentesting for continuous coverage between scheduled engagements, so a risky change does not sit undetected until next year's test.
+The box model decides depth on the day; continuous testing decides what happens the other 364 days.

 Frequently asked questions